QuarkNerd/blog/dgorst/_posts/2014-07-18-frp-with-bacon-and-d3.md

 <img src="{{ site.baseurl }}/dgorst/assets/frp-with-bacon/FinishedChart.png"/>

-The source code for this blog post is available on my GitHub page: [https://github.com/DanGorst/frp-with-bacon](https://github.com/DanGorst/frp-with-bacon)
+The source code for this blog post is available on my GitHub page: [https://github.com/DanGorst/frp-with-bacon](https://github.com/DanGorst/frp-with-bacon).
+If you would like to see the code in action, I've published a GitHub page for the project: [http://dangorst.github.io/frp-with-bacon/](http://dangorst.github.io/frp-with-bacon/).
 If you have any thoughts, ideas or comments, please let me know!

 ## Acknowledgements